North Star (Star Trek: Enterprise): Production

 It was the first episode filmed on location during season three, but the production only moved from the Paramount Studios lot to the Universal Studios back lot where the Western town set "Six Points Texas" was used.
 The shoot there started on the second day of filming, over a five-day period, and used a number of sets including the main street, livery stable, saloon and schoolhouse.
 The sets have been in more movies than any others in the world; the livery stable, in particular, was in the film My Little Chickadee (1940).
 A shuttlepod set-piece was brought over from Paramount Studios.
+This location was seen previously in the STAR TREK The Next Generation episode, A Fistful Of Datas(S6E08) filmed in 1992.

 Twelve horses were used, and stunt doubles replaced main cast members whose characters were depicted riding.
 The episode included a number of stunts, supervised by Vince Deadrick Jr. Scenes using the standing sets at Paramount were filmed on the first and last days of shooting, which overlapped with the first day of shooting of the following episode, "Similitude".

 The DVD includes the first below-the-line commentary track in Star Trek history, featuring first assistant director Michael DeMeritt.
 Among many details it includes provided is how the overall sepia look was achieved by director of photography Marvin Rush, a process of the physical film age called bleach bypass.

 First Assistant Director (AD) Jerry Fleck died during preparations for "North Star".
 He joined season six of Star Trek: The Next Generation and was with the Star Trek franchise for eleven years.
 Production was shut down on September 15 out of respect, and the episode "Extinction" was dedicated to his memory.